Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-0ajNSKl4azA.md

 ### Transcript

-> let's get a bicycle we're not making a bicycle you've got the factory car what's wrong with that it's like the whole like mom i want a bicycle you've got a bicycle at home your bicycle at home is the factory car
+> let's get a bicycle we're not making a bicycle you've got the factory car what's wrong with that it's like the whole like mom I want a bicycle you've got a bicycle at home your bicycle at home is the factory car